GilAlvez/a3-test/README.md

 # Flutter GitHub Repositories App

-This project is a Flutter app that fetches data from the GitHub API (REST or GraphQL) to display a list of repositories for a specified user.
+This project is a Flutter app that fetches data from the GitHub API (REST) to display a list of repositories for a specified user.
 The user can save favorite repositories and view them on a separate screen.

 ## Technologies

-- flutter- UI development kit for building native app for multi plataform.
+- flutter- to build a multi-platform  natively compiled application.
 - http - to make requests to the GitHub API.
 - go_routes_flow - to manage navigation between screens.
 - intl - to format date